-This year Ashden launches its first Natural Climate Solutions Award.
+This year, in 2019, Ashden launches its first Natural Climate Solutions Award.
 The award will recognise work that manages and protects the planet’s rainforests by drawing on the skills and experience of indigenous people – while also supporting these communities.
 Funding for natural climate solutions lags far behind backing for technological ones.
 We urgently need to raise awareness, trigger investment and push politicians into action.

 Rainforests are vital to defending the planet from climate change.
 But they, and the communities that have lived in harmony with them for thousands of years, are under threat.
 We are seeking solutions that conserve and restore these precious ecosystems while also supporting and empowering indigenous communities.

 The most promising work we have seen in this area reminds us that addressing inequality is a fundamental part of radical climate action.
 We won’t solve one problem without tackling the other – the transition to a zero-carbon world must be a fair one.

 By storing greenhouse gases, natural environments such as forests, mangroves and grasslands are playing a huge role in tackling the climate emergency.
 Rainforests in the basins of the Amazon and Congo rivers, and in South East Asia, are particularly important because of their massive size and biodiversity.
 All three are under threat.

 The clearance of land for agriculture is probably the biggest driver of deforestation.
 With global food demand set to double by 2050, production must grow in a way that doesn’t harm a key defence against the climate crisis.
 Logging and mining, legal and illegal, also pose a huge danger.